viniciusban/viniciusban.github.io/resume.md

 Agile evangelist company in Brazil.

-Developing system to collect information from vehicles to manage fleet maintenance and send alarms in case of problem reported by the driver.
+Developing a system to collect information from vehicles to manage fleet maintenance and send alarms in case of problem reported by the driver.
 Technologies: Python, Django, Javascript, Google Maps API.

-Developing system for vehicle virtual fence, i.e., establishing positional limits and sending alerts to backoffice crew.
+Developing a system for vehicle virtual fence, i.e., establishing positional limits and sending alerts to backoffice crew.
 Technologies: Python, Django, Javascript, Google Maps API.

 Establishing criteria for competition, selection and certification of embedded hardware vendors.